 Please visit the College of Graduate Studies' Funding Resources site for additional information, or contact the T&T office (phurter@ucf.edu).
+Also review https://grad.ucla.edu/funding/.

 P.E.O.
 Scholar Awards.

 Merit-based award for women of the U.S. and Canada who are pursuing a doctoral level degree at an accredited college or university.
 Current maximum award is \$15,000.